jbe2277/waf/README.md

 **How to get started?**
 * WAF comes with realistic real-world sample applications.
 Please have a look at them.
 See Sample Applications below.
 * The [Wiki](https://github.com/jbe2277/waf/wiki) provides further guidance.
+* The fastest way to create a WAF project is by using the [WAF Visual Studio Project Template](https://marketplace.visualstudio.com/items?itemName=jbe2277.WAFProjectTemplate).
+Please update the WAF NuGet packages to the latest stable version after project creation.

 ## Version 4